Cathay Pacific is now the proud owner of its first Airbus A350, which comes complete with newly-designed seats fitted from tip to tail.

 Each of the airline's twenty A350-900 jets will carry 280 passengers split between business class, premium economy and economy.

 (That's up to 45 more seats than the three-class Airbus A330-300s which the A350 will gradually replace, with all of those additional seats allocated to the economy cabin.)

-38 business class seats will take pride of place at the pointy end of Cathay's A350.
+38 business class seats take pride of place at the pointy end of Cathay's A350.

-They'll be based on the airline's current highly-regarded business class (shown above) and in the same 1-2-1 layout – but with an updated design which CX is carefully positioning as a 'refresh' to improve the existing seat, based on extensive passenger surveys and in-person workshops.
+They're based on the airline's current highly-regarded business class and in the same 1-2-1 layout – but with an updated design which CX is carefully positioning as a 'refresh' to improve the existing seat, based on extensive passenger surveys and in-person workshops.

-Travellers can expect to see improvements in storage space, the ability to slide the meal table forward and back, and a degree of tilt for the large HD video screen and more room for your knees, whichever side you lean towards.
+Travellers will find improvements in storage space, the ability to slide the meal table closer towards you, a degree of tilt for the large HD video screen and more room for your knees, whichever side you lean towards.